Anti Static Mat, Wrist Strap and Other Tools That Will Help Safeguard Your Computer From Static Electricity

-How You Can Prevent Electrostatic Charge from Zapping Printed Circuit Boards
+How to Prevent Electrostatic Charge from Zapping Printed Circuit Boards

-As a rule of thumb, you should never touch the innards of the computer before grounding yourself.
+As a rule of thumb, never touch the innards of the computer before grounding yourself.

-This can be done by using resources available around us or with the aid of recommended antistatic contraptions.
-A lot of antistatic tools are available online and in local stores around the world.
+This is done using resources available to us or with the aid of recommended anti-static contraptions.
+These tools are available online and in local stores.

-If you are unable to reach for standard grounding contraptions, you may want to use the only grounding resource available in the workshop – your body and the earth.
+If you are unable to reach for standard grounding contraptions, you may want to use the resources available in the workshop – your body and the earth.

-To do this, touch the metallic frame on the casing of the computer (the unpainted parts) whose three prong power cable is connected to an earthed power outlet.
+To do this, touch the metallic frame on the casing of the computer (the unpainted frame) whose three-prong power cable is connected to an earthed power outlet.
 Make sure the electricity source is turned off at the mains.

-Then you can use the other hand to remove and install components inside your desktop computer.
+Then you can use the other hand to remove and install components inside the desktop computer.

 As for laptop computer or other mobile devices, make sure to neutralize the positive and negative charges in your body elsewhere before taking it apart.

-Of course, you are better off using antistatic gear explained below for better protection of your laptop.
+Of course, you are better off using antistatic gear explained below for better protection of the laptop.

-Do you ever feel guilty touching the innards of a computer, wondering if you may fry someting?
+Do you ever get worried touching the innards of a computer?

 You can choose from one of these contraptions which you attach directly to your body and grounded outlet: